-- Your operating system must be Windows 8.1 or higher.
+- Your operating system must be Windows 8.1 or later.

-- Your monitor screen refresh rate should be at least 120 Hertz.
+- Your monitor screen refresh rate is at least 120 Hertz.

-- Your NVIDIA graphic settings must have stereoscopic 3D capabilities enabled.
+- Your NVIDIA graphic settings have stereoscopic 3D capabilities enabled.

 Only NVIDIA graphics cards support shutter eyewear for ArcGIS Pro.